Dogacel/kotlinx-protobuf-gen/README.md

 - [x] Generates Kotlin code for primitive fields such as `int32`, `string`, `bytes`.
 - [x] Generates Kotlin code for `message`, `enum`, `repeated`, `map`, `oneof` types.
 - [x] Generates Kotlin code that includes imports and uses nested types.
+- [x] Supports common well-known types such as `Timestamp`, `StringValue` and serializes them to kotlin primitives or standards.

 ## Roadmap